Fire and rescue services

 Full travel advice: Local contacts

-Bag snatching, pickpocketing and theft from cars can occur, especially in tourist areas during the summer peak season.
+Bag snatching, pickpocketing and theft from cars and accommodation can occur, especially in tourist areas.

 To keep your valuables safe: